IOsetting/wm-sdk-w806/README.md

 # About

-This is a SDK for WinnerMicro W806, migrated from W800 SDK.
+A SDK for WinnerMicro MCU W806, it's migrated from W800 SDK.

 ## SDK File Structure